 The Sacred Heart Drama department is passionate about building students’ cultural capital and as such, at GCSE and A Level students go to the theatre up to eight times a year.
 The plays they see range from West End shows to small fringe theatre productions, allowing students to gain a breadth and depth of what theatre is and can be; each time building their theatre literacy to use inside the classroom.
-Since 2017, Sacred Heart students have seen close to 100 productions!
+Over the past 5 years, Sacred Heart students have seen close to 50 live theatre performances!

 Drama at Sacred Heart is a popular and rigorous subject where students produce innovative, creative and entertaining performances to a high standard across all year levels.
 Through their experience of Drama both inside the curriculum and in the extra-curricular life of the school, students gain skills in collaborating, communicating, confidence, critical reflection and of course, creativity – the currency of the future!